JakeG2004/CS121/Review/Notes/BigO.md

-# Big-Oh(O(N))
+# Big-Oh  (O(N))
 ## What is Big Oh?
-Big oh notation is a mathematical contation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
+Big oh notation is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.

 In other words, it measures, in general, how long a function will take to run.
 (Time complexity)